HappyFrowl/documentation/IdentityAndAccessManagement.md

     - `-l` - list expiration date for user
     - `-w` - set a warning for a user
 - `passwd` - change password for a user
-    - passwords are stored in `/etc/shadow`
+    - Passwords are stored in `/etc/shadow`
-        - it contains:
+        - It contains:
-            - user name
+            - Username
-            - password
+            - Password
                 - if the password is `!` and more nothing, the password is invalid
                 - if it contains something like `!$y$j9T$TW4`, **then the user is disabled**
-            - total number of days since 1 jan 1970 since the password was changed
+            - Total number of days since 1 jan 1970 since the password was changed
-            - min days of days required between password changes
+            - Min days of days required between password changes
-            - max days of days a password is valid
+            - Max days of days a password is valid
             - Number of days after password is expired that the account will be disabled
             - Days after jan 1 1970 that the account will be disabled
     - `-l | -u` - lock or unlock a user